Monday, 25 September 2017

 You can understand then, why many migrants experience profound loneliness and a sense of isolation.
 Many greatly appreciate the love and care they experience when they come to church-run ESL (English as a Second Language) conversation classes.
 Significant numbers of migrants have come to know and love our Lord as a result of the friendships they have formed and the input they’ve received in such classes.

-Jenny*, from mainland China, was attending a suburban church ESL class.
+Jenny*, from Continental Asia, was attending a suburban church ESL class.
 After the lesson, other members of the class approached the teacher and told her that Jenny was very distressed.
 They were able to translate enough to understand that Jenny’s marriage was teetering on the brink.
-The teacher introduced Jenny to a Mandarin-speaking Chinese leader in her own church.
+The teacher introduced Jenny to a Mandarin-speaking leader in her own church.
 He and his wife met with Jenny and her husband.
 The marriage was saved and Jenny has subsequently come to know the Lord.

 ESL ministry is an outreach activity most churches are well able to offer.
 It only requires a few volunteers.
 They don’t need special qualifications, just a heart to serve people with needs like Jenny and a readiness to be trained.
 These days there are an abundance of ESL resources available to help.